 Be Prepared For Anything

 Most of the time you will see it coming but sometimes you won’t.
 Just recently, two good friends of mine were robbed on a public bus in Colombia.
 Fortunately they weren’t hurt but all their valuables were stolen.
 In these cases it won’t matter how confident or how trained your instincts are.
 You simply need to be prepared.

 By being prepared I mean having some kind of secret stash.
 Somewhere you can hide your valuables.

 In the past I had a special compartment in the back of my bag.
 In Italy when my bag was ransacked, they took everything except for my laptop and passport which was hidden within my backpack frame.

 Nowadays, I often opt for secret compartments in my clothes.
 Last year I had my mother sow a compartment into my jacket.
 This year I’ve opted for something a little stealthier.
-I now wear underwear with two built in water proof pockets.
+I now wear underwear with two built in pockets.

 Thankfully, during my entire backpacking career no one has ever bothered to check my underwear.
-I am very confident, that this is one of the best defenses against unexpected robberies.
-If you’re interested in underwear like this, you can check it out at adventureunderwear.com.
+I am very confident, that this is one of the best defenses against robberies.
+If you’re interested in underwear like this or other clothes with stealthy pockets, you can check them out at ScotteVest.com.

 If you’re worried about being robbed or harassed on the road, you shouldn’t be.
 There will always be people, whether your in Ethiopia, El Salvador, or a quaint suburb of New York City, who will be searching for their next victim.